 2012-13: Stepan was the third-leading scorer for Waterloo in the USHL and won a goal medal with the USA squad at the 2012 World Junior A Challenge.
 He scored 32 goals with 46 assists in 56 games and was +25 with 50 minutes.
 The Black Hawks finished third in the West Conference and lost to second-place Fargo in overtime of the decisive fifth game of their playoff series.
 Stepan scored 3 goals with 1 assist and was -1 in the playoffs.
 He scored 2 goals with 2 assists and had 2 penalty minutes in four games at the WJAC.
 In May 2013 he announced that he would play college hockey at Minnesota State and not Ohio State – which had fired head coach Mark Osiecki.

 Stepan is a modestly-sized forward who plays bigger than would be expected of a player his size.
-He has some speed and skill, and can maneuver to open spaces on the ice to create some offensive opportunities.
+He has some speed and skill and can maneuver to open spaces on the ice to create offensive opportunities.
 He is not as skilled a player as his cousin Derek, so he makes up for that shortcoming by working hard.
-At this stage, Stepan looks like a player that could eventually spend time on the second or third line, depending on how his offensive game progresses.
+After an impressive freshman season his offensive output slipped a bit but his two-way game and work ethic are his calling card.